iAmMutun/BanishedTranslationTH/README.md

 By default, when you run the *Build.bat*, the *UnicodeFix64.exe* will be called.
 This is a small program I wrote to help us fix the problem with Thai language, as mentioned earlier.
 It'll help us change the Unicode of those problematic characters to the more appropriate one, based on their surrounding characters.
 Only the *.rsc* file starting with *TH_* in its name will be read then a fixed file without *TH_* prefix will be created.
 If you use 32 bit Windows, change *UnicodeFix64.exe* to *UnicodeFix32.exe* in the *Build.bat* file using any text editor.

-Lastly, you can see the result using the excutable files shipped with the mod kit by running *TestRun32.bat* or *TestRun64.bat*.
+Lastly, you can see the result using the executable files shipped with the mod kit by running *TestRun32.bat* or *TestRun64.bat*.
 Or, you can run *Install32.bat*, *Install64.bat* or *InstallSteam.bat*, depending on which version of the installed game, to copy the *translationThai.pkm* file into the actual game direcotry.
 Note that these batch files assume that your game is installed at the default directory.

 Happy translating! :)